 Ad Targeting Methods and How They Work

-So, What is Targeted Advertising?
 Targeted advertising allows you to set rules for where your ads are delivered.
 Based on a few criteria, you can adjust your targeted audience to be as broad or as narrow as you wish.
-These criteria include location, behavior, demographics, connection, and interests.
+This criterion includes location, behavior, demographics, connection, and interests.

 Digital marketing agencies amass vast amounts of data and insights from their campaigns.
 That collected data helps to plan and execute media deliveries based on the locations of the best-performing ads.
 The ability to pinpoint potential customers leads to greater campaign success and an increased ROI.
 In addition, it is possible to hide the strategy testing from competitors or any new offers with the help of Geo-targeting and IP exclusion.